AlexandreSajus/Python-Fluid-Simulation/README.md

 # Python-2D-SPH
-A Python 2D fluid simulation using SPH and GPU acceleration
+A realtime Python 2D fluid simulation using SPH and GPU acceleration

 ![](damBreak.gif)